-In the traditional FFLO picture the order parameter spontaneously develops spatial modulations in response to Zeeman effect alone.
-If the lowest positive energy in the resulting quasiparticle band-structure is larger than the pairing gap, then the FFLO state cannot be stable because it would breach the Pauli-Clogston limit, making it more advantageous to align all spins with the Zeeman field than to form singlet Cooper pairs.
-This problem is avoided in the presence of a vortex lattice.
-The energy gap for the vortex core states is always lower than the pairing gap (see Fig.\ref{VortexCore}).
+The formation of Cooper pairs in an integer quantum Hall insulator is rather similar to pairing instability in band-insulators created by optical lattice potentials.
+Chemical potential or detuning driven pairing transition is second order \cite{Chin2006, moon:230403, Burkov2009}, so the pairing gap can be much smaller than the quasiparticle band-gap, in this case the cyclotron gap $2\hbar\omega$.
+Here we shall define a single energy scale which represents the order parameter:

+where $A$ is the system area.
+This ``pairing gap'' is related to spatially averaged superfluid density $\rho_s\propto |\varphi|^2$ through an unknown microscopic cut-off scale.

-We numerically minimized the free energy density ~(\ref{FreeEnergy}) using a fermionic basis of 72 quasi-periodic states in each of the 50 lowest Landau levels.
+We numerically minimized free energy ~(\ref{FreeEnergy}) using a fermionic basis of 72 quasi-periodic states in each of the 50 lowest Landau levels.
 The global minimum was calculated among order parameters within the lowest five bosonic Landau levels and $n_v=2$, $\delta q = (4\pi\sqrt{3}m\hbar\omega)^{1/2}$, allowing a variety of lattice structures besides the hexagonal.
 We use grand-canonical ensemble in order to obtain both the simplest presentation of main physical points and the simplest explanation of experimental signatures.
 The main features of the $T=0$ phase diagram are displayed in Fig.\ref{PhaseDiagram}, and additional plots at unitarity are shown in Fig.\ref{phdiag3d} and Fig.\ref{PairingGap} on the same data to better convey a variety of features.